 She is the 2007 Winner of the Piedmont Triad Vocal Arts Competition (formerly Leontyne Price Vocal Arts Competition) and placed 3rd at the regional level.
 A veteran of the Miss America Program, RaSheeda held several titles, including Miss Randolph County (the first African-American titleholder in the pageant's 50-year history), Miss Hampton University, and Miss Central Carolina.
 As Miss Central Carolina, she received preliminary talent & swimsuit awards and was named 3rd Runner Up to Miss North Carolina 2008.
 RaSheeda was later crowned Miss Black North Carolina USA 2010 and traveled 20,000 miles across the state promoting depression awareness; she was named 3rd Runner-Up to Miss Black USA.

 An avid performer, RaSheeda is the resident female vocalist with the Emerald City Big Band, Eastern North Carolina’s premiere jazz ensemble and performs solo and collaboratively throughout the state.
 From classical vocal selections to blues and soul, RaSheeda’s vocal programs span the gamut of musical diversity.
 RaSheeda is pleased to offer performance lectures to local community and nonprofit organizations, churches, schools, and other target groups.
-She is available for individual presentations, performance lectures, platform/panel discussions, vocal performances, pageant consulting & judging, music clinic instruction, and event hosting.
+She is available for individual presentations, workshops, performance lectures, platform/panel discussions, vocal performances, pageant consulting & judging, music clinic instruction, and event hosting.